dannyphan2000/pwa-kit/packages/commerce-sdk-react/README.md

 #### Example: Passing Custom SDK Clients to the Provider

-You can use this utility to pass in your own SDK clients to the `CommerceApiProvider` via the `apiClients` prop, and apply custom transformations globally:
+You can use this utility to pass in your own SDK clients to the `CommerceApiProvider` via the `apiClients` prop, and apply custom transformations globally.

 ```js
 import {CommerceApiProvider} from '@salesforce/commerce-sdk-react'